pytorch/ignite/docs/source/concepts.rst

 Complete list of events can be found at :class:`ignite.engine.Events`.

 Thus, user can execute a custom code as an event handler.
-Let us consider in more detail what happens when :meth:`Engine.run` is called:
+Let us consider in more detail what happens when :meth:`ignite.engine.Engine.run` is called:

 .. code-block:: python